autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Accusations do not automatically cause slashing and an _innocence proof window_ measured in blocks gives the accused _offending_ validator a window to detect an _accusation_ and prove _innocence_ by submitting an _innocence_ proof on-chain.

+After successful [handling and verification](/reference/api/aut/op-prot/#handleevent-accountability-contract) of an _accusation_ on-chain a `NewAccusation` event is emitted logging the _offending_ [validator identifier](/concepts/validator/#validator-identifier) address, _severity_ of rule infraction, and the event ID.

 There are protocol constraints on when an _accusation_ can be made.
 A _reporting_ validator can only submit an _accusation_ _proof_ if:

 - the _offending_ validator:
-  - has not been already punished in the epoch for which the new _accusation_ is being made for, for an offence with a higher severity.
+  - has not been already punished in the epoch for which the new _accusation_ is being made for an offence with a higher severity.
   - is not currently already accused of committing a rule infraction, i.e. there is a _pending accusation_.
 In this case, a _new accusation_ cannot be made until expiry of the _innocence proof window_.
 This creates a _deadline_ measured in block height before which a new `accusation` cannot be submitted.
 - it is within the _accusation window_:
   - an accusation must be made `<= 256` blocks after the detected accountability event.